jamesesguerra/diy-cloud-book/src/chapter-5/databases-local.md

-# Exposing Postgres for Local Access
+# Exposing for Local Access
 If Adminer isn’t your thing (I wouldn’t blame you, it can feel pretty clunky at first), you can connect to the self-hosted database using a tool like DBeaver, TablePlus, or any other SQL client.
 This assumes that you're hosting on a mini PC though, or that you can connect with another device.

 To make this possible, we need to expose the Postgres container’s port so it’s reachable outside of Docker.
 This is done by adding a `ports` section to your Compose file.
 Forward host port `5432` to the container’s `5432` (Postgres’s default port).
 You can also remove the `adminer` service since we won’t need it anymore.